-What do you need for Kitchen Zen?
+So what do you need for Kitchen Zen?

 Here are 5 essentials you need in the kitchen:

-- A Sense of Humor: The point here is not to be Julia Childs.
+The point here is not to be Julia Childs.
 We’re not in the kitchen to prove ourselves ready for the Food Network.
 And I sure hope you’re not trying to be Gordon Ramsay.
 Smile.
 Create.
 Enjoy.
 Burn the food once in a while because you’re distracted with good conversation.
 A sense of humor goes a long way to sending off the positive vibe that draws your family to the kitchen as much as the great smells when your dinner creation turns out perfect.

-- A good cookbook.
 Yes, you can find a thousand awesome recipes on the internet but there’s nothing like an old-fashioned cookbook.
 My two favorites are How to Cook Everything by Mark Bittman and the Moosewood Book of Desserts.
 Mark Bittman is famous for having the smallest kitchen known to man (he lives in New York City).
 I met Mark Bittman at the Books for a Better Life Award ceremony.
 He’s an incredible cook, an amazing writer, and a grumpy-in-a-good-way inspirer of all things food.
 He’s got other great books, including How to Cook Everything Vegetarian, but How to Cook Everything is my favorite.

-- A lemon reamer.
 Best invention ever.
 I got mine free with a bottle of booze that I was buying as a gift.
 You shove the lemon reamer into a cut lemon and get freshly squeezed lemon juice.
 I like to drink lemon water in the morning, recommended by Dr. Dale Bresden, author of The End of Alzheimer’s.
 And I also add lemon juice to salad dressings, pasta sauces, and stir frys.

-- One sharp knife.
 One great chef’s knife can help remove and declutter so many things you don’t really need in your kitchen, like 14 different knives all tossed into a drawer or a food processor that sits on the counter and makes a noisy intrusion into your kitchen Zen dinner preparation experience.
 A good chef’s knife also helps you slow down and experience the moment.

-- Your kids.
 A lot of people who enjoy cooking don’t like to have their kids in the kitchen.
 I say it’s never too early to inspire a love of food in your littles.
 Little hands can actually help you.
 Buy a pair of culinary shears and put your kids to work.
 (See this article for more information.)
 They’re also good company.
 And they will benefit from watching you cook.
 When you’re old and gray they’ll be inviting you over and cooking for you.